pujoey/John-Titor/README.md

 ICEBOX:

 * Place Logo/Title on the upper left - it allows me to go back to main page.

-* ICONs on the left side/darkens/brightens/hovers display info - icon selections brighten and darkened as research points allows because this is an easy way for me to tell which research ideas to pursue and what advantage it gives me.

 * Advanced story - I would like to see increase in depth of the story.